I’m Overly Sensitive

 1. You’re Introverted

 You enjoy keeping to yourself most of the time.
 You’re not always introverted, but you probably spend most of the time in your own world so to speak.
-You probably prefer that because you are highly reactive to your environment.
-You may feel that you can keep everything calm and relaxed if you can control the situation.
+You probably prefer that because you have high sensitivity to your environment.
+You may feel like you can keep everything calm and relaxed if you can control the situation.

 2. You Cry About Other People’s Pain